 Endometrial Cancer

-Learn more about endometrial cancer and how it’s treated.
+Learn more about endometrial cancer and how it is treated.

 Overview

-Endometrial cancer is a type of cancer that begins in the lining of the uterus (the endometrium).
+Endometrial cancer is a type of cancer that begins in the lining of the uterus (endometrium).
 It is the most common type of gynaecologic cancer.

-Endometrial cancer is often diagnosed early since it causes noticeable symptoms such as bleeding and pelvic pain.
-It is easier to treat if it is caught early.
+Endometrial cancer is often diagnosed early since it can cause noticeable symptoms such as bleeding and pelvic pain.
+It is easier to treat when found early.

 Types of endometrial cancer